benhamad/blog/2024-04-12-dramalive.md

 ## Intercepting the traffic

-To figure out how the application works, I started by intercepting the traffic between the application and the server.
+To figure out how the application works, I started by intercepting the traffic between it and its API.
 I used HTTP Toolkit to intercept the traffic.
 I will skip how to set up HTTP Toolkit, but you can find the instructions on their website.

 All requests issued by this application were plain HTTP, which made it easy to intercept them, without the need to install a custom CA certificate.
 Listening